eandis/SDOJ-Recomp/README.md

 There are some hardcoded arguments in launch.cmd.
 You can edit them as you wish.

 You can open the settings by pressing F4 in game.
 To turn on keyboard inputs, go to the Input tab and turn on mnk_mode.
-For best latency, it is recommneded to use input_backend set to xinput and d3d12_queue_priority set to 2.
+For best latency, it is recommneded to use input_backend set to xinput.
 To achieve more consistent results, running the game through Special K is recommended.
 If you turn off VSync (it is disabled by default), you might have to cap the FPS manually to 60 via Special K or any other way.

 The saved settings are stored in the saidaioujou_recomp_tu1.toml config file.